Immaculate103/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Task 3 highlights the content of /etc/passwd and /etc/hosts.
 5. Task 4 highlights the last 10 lines of /etc/passwd.
 6. Task 5 highlights the first 10 lines of /etc/passwd.
+7. Task 6 highlights a script that displays the third line of the file iacta.